BY GRAPHIC PRODUCTS STAFF

 Sustaining 5S requires management commitment.
 For example, time might be needed for employee training.
 Or an investment in storage cabinets, cleaning supplies, or even doing capital repairs or improvements to the building may be necessary.
 These typically require management involvement and approval.

 Organization in the Workplace - A Visual Workplace

-In addition, the labels on the tools can include a bar code, text, or diagrams.
-For example, operating instructions can be included on power tools.
+In addition, the labels on the tools can include a barcode, text, or diagrams.
+For example, operating instructions can be included in power tools.